 Somewhere deep down, in her labyrinth, her intricacy, the darkest part of her soul, she relished the mayhem.

 She felt a sense of privilege for having such passion in her life.

 He stirred her core.
 The place she dared not enter.

 The place she could not stir for herself.

 But something wasn't right.
 His eyes were cold and dark.
 His energy, unaffected.

 He laughed at her and her antics, told her she was a mess.

 Frantic, she looked for love hiding in his eyes, in his face, in his stance, and she found nothing but disdain.

 And her heart stopped.

-This essay appears in my book, The Beautiful Disruption, a vivid and inspiring work of lyricism and emotion that uniquely sheds light on the processes of struggle and self-discovery.
+This excerpt appears in my book, The Beautiful Disruption, a personal story written in free verse that uniquely sheds light on the processes of struggle and self-discovery.
 To continue reading, the print version of the book is available on Amazon or you can download the PDF here.
-For a limited time, the book is also available as part of the Layers Three Book Bundle Sale.